roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 {% assign ansible_hostname = '{{ ansible_hostname }}' %}

 Now we can add this to the client config.
-It's necessary to encode the single quotes (%27) and since I'm using ansible to distribute the Sensu configuration, I've used `{{ ansible_hostname }}` in place of the `hostname` in the metric key.
+It's necessary to encode the single quotes (%27) and since I'm using ansible to distribute the Sensu configuration, I've used `{{ ansible_hostname }}` in place of the `hostname` in each metric key.

 {% highlight json %}
 {% raw %}